Minnesota Department of Transportation

 Freeway Analysis

 Freeway Analysis' primary responsibilities include applying state of the practice solutions, research, and performance measures to freeway mobility and safety problems.
-This includes reviewing layouts, interstate access modification requests and traffic reports, and developing low-cost high benefit solutions to congested and crash prone areas on the Twin Cities freeways.
+This includes reviewing layouts, interstate access modification requests and traffic reports, and developing low-cost high benefit solutions to congested and crash-prone areas on Twin Cities freeways.

 Freeway/Arterial Modeling